AlgoMaster Logo

 Intuition

-Instead of computing heights separately and then checking balance, we combine both operations into a single recursive function.
-The idea is elegant: do a post-order DFS where each call returns the height of that subtree.
-But if at any point we detect an imbalance, we return a special sentinel value (-1) instead of a real height.
+Instead of computing heights separately and then checking balance, combine both operations into a single recursive function: a post-order DFS where each call returns the height of its subtree, or a sentinel value of -1 if that subtree is unbalanced.
+Heights are never negative, so -1 cannot be confused with a real height.

 Algorithm